By the Fancy Comma, LLC Team

 When you log into Amazon Kindle Direct Publishing, click on “Bookshelf.”
 You’ll see this:

-You can upload your Microsoft Word file as an eBook or paperback, or you can use Kindle Create to finalize the formatting for you.
+You can upload your Microsoft Word file as an eBook, paperback, or hardcover, or you can use Kindle Create to finalize the formatting for you.
 You can even self-publish a book series!

 Step 5: Don’t forget to promote!

 Once you’ve published your book, don’t forget to publicize it.
 You don’t have to hire an agent to advertise your book.
 There are many free ways to promote your book which take very little time.
 Social media is the easiest way to promote your book, and it’s free.
 You can tweet about your book or post about your book in relevant Facebook groups.
 You can also schedule promotions directly on the Amazon Kindle store to sell your eBooks at a discounted price for a few days each month.
 Remember to tell your friends and family about your book.